thephpleague/url/4.0/components/overview.md

 ## URL part instantiation

 Each component class can be instantiated independently from the main `League\Url\Url` object.
-They all expect a valid string according to their component validation rules as explain in RFC3986 or a Object with a `__toString()` method.
-If the value is invalid an `InvalidArgumentException` is thrown.
+They all expect a valid string according to their component validation rules as explain in RFC3986 or an object with a `__toString()` method.
+If the value is invalid an `InvalidArgumentException` exception is thrown.

-<p class="message-warning">No component delimiter should be submitted to the class constructors as they will be interpreted as part of the component value.</p>
+<p class="message-warning">No component delimiter should be submitted to the classes constructor as they will be interpreted as part of the component value.</p>

 ~~~php
 use League\Url;